Mele-Lab/rDNAcaller/Scripts_parallel/README.md

 sbatch -a 1-10 Scripts_parallel/03.gVCF.sh IDs.tab input/ output/ human
 #If we want to output information on all positions and not only the variants
 sbatch -a 1-10 Scripts_parallel/03.gVCF.sh IDs.tab input/ output/ human BP_RESOLUTION
+#If we only want to call known variants from a vcf, where the vcf id the second column of IDs.tab
+sbatch -a 1-10 Scripts_parallel/03.gVCF_vcf.sh IDs.tab input/ output/ human
 ```

 Step 4: merging the vcfs from the different samples into one: